EvsenevDev/VIPERModuleTemplate/README.md

 You should see this output message:

-`✅ VIPER Template succesfully installed.`
+`✅ VIPER Template successfully installed.`

 If it's ok, you could see your template in the Xcode.

 ### Manual installation
-Go to Application folder, browse to the Xcode application icon.
+Go to the Application folder, browse to the Xcode application icon.
 Right-click on it and choose 'Show Package Contents'.
 Then, browse to:
 `Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/File Templates/Architecture` and add "VIPER Module.xctemplate" file.
 Now you can see your template in the Xcode.